relrod/blog/posts/2014-05-24-i-love-being-wrong.markdown

 attitude, and always assumed that there was a problem on the project's end before anything else.
 He was so good at this, that I almost got scared to ask questions, because I didn't want him to invest a ton of time on something silly that I was just overlooking.
-In fact, this lead me to get more familiar with the codebase, because I wanted to triple-check that it was, in fact, a bug in the code, before I accidentally wasted his time.
+In fact, this led me to get more familiar with the codebase, because I wanted to triple-check that it was, in fact, a bug in the code, before I accidentally wasted his time.